ashishmangla0/frontend-hire/src/content/blog/going-open-source/index.md

 I would also fork the new Frontend Hire repo, make some basic changes, and launch Backend Hire as a sister product too.
 I'll let the community drive this if they want.

 I will still be pushing occasional content to Frontend Hire and maybe even Backend Hire, and try to encourage the community to contribute to these projects.
+I'll migrate the old content as soon as possible.
 But for me, this project is primarily dead, and I can't afford to spend much time or energy on it.

 However, I had a ton of fun, learned a lot, and built a great network through this project.
 I hope you enjoyed it too.